 With recent advancements in motor vehicle safety, many facial fractures are on the decline.
 However, tens of thousands of individuals suffer serious orbital fractures every year from vehicle accidents, fistfights, altercations, assaults, slip and fall injuries and other accidents and incidences.
 When the injury is the result of the negligent or intentional actions of others, the victim can seek financial compensation and hold those responsible accountable for their reckless action.

 However, personal injury tort law involving negligence is complex and often requires the experience of the season attorney specializing in injury cases.
-If you, or a loved one, have suffered a serious blowout fracture, traumatic brain injury, orbital fracture, brain concussion or other head trauma, contact Rosenfeld Injury Lawyers.
+If you, or a loved one, have suffered a serious blowout fracture, traumatic brain injury, orbital fracture, brain concussion or other head trauma, contact Rosenfeld Injury Lawyers LLC.
 Our legal team can provide numerous legal options to seek compensation to cover medical expenses, lost wages and loss of earning capacity along with pain and suffering directly associated with your injuries caused by the negligence of others.

 To schedule a free initial consultation with an Illinois eye injury attorney, call our law offices at (888) 424-5757 today.
 We can evaluate your claim, offer free advice and assist you in choosing the best options concerning taking your case to trial or settling the claim out of court.
 We accept personal injury cases on contingency and you are never under any obligation to hire our firm.